 Note: Most commercial vendors (Oracle, SAP, Siebel, etc.) use highly specialized and normalized data models for their operational systems, which change with every release cycle.
 These data models are difficult to interpret.
 People make a decent living knowing how to interpret and map these data models into data warehouses.

 To make data integration easier typically a standardized format is chosen.
-Comma-separated values (CSV) is one of the most popular choices, because the majority of all databases and ETL tools can work with this format.
+Comma-separated values (CSV) and Parquet are two of the most popular choices, because the majority of all databases and ETL tools can work with this format.
 XML and JSON can also be used, but these formats in general produce more overhead, since a lot of metadata is included.

 An alternative to using full extracts is requesting or pulling out data based on data changes or deltas.
 Only changed data is delivered in this approach.
-A popular design pattern is to use CDC.
-CDC is well supported by the different vendors and can work with various mechanisms: timestamp-based, version-based, indicator-based, and so on.
+A popular design pattern is to use Change Data Capture (CDC), which is well supported by the different vendors and can work with various mechanisms: timestamp-based, version-based, indicator-based, and so on.

 The next step, after all data has been collected, is to integrate data into the integration layer.
 Data needs to be cleansed, mapped and transformed into the unified data model of the data warehouse.
 This requires ETL tooling and can be done via several approaches.